Norfolk wherry: Types of wherry

 For some holidaymakers, the distinction between the working boats and pleasure wherries was not strong enough, and the sleeker and more genteel 'Wherry Yacht' was developed.
 The main distinguishing features are a smooth, white yacht-like hull and a large counter-stern providing a quiet seating area away from the sail winch and any quanting activity.

 Wherries came in different sizes, according to the river they used.
-The North Walsham & Dilham Canal Wherry was maximum 50 ft x 12 ft x 3' 6".
+The North Walsham and Dilham Canal Wherry was maximum 50 ft x 12 ft x 3' 6".
 The River Ant Wherry was 50' x 12' max.
 The River Bure Wherry was 54' x 12' 8", but for the Aylsham Navigation, i.e. the upper reaches of the Bure, the boats had to be 12' 6" x 3' 6" maximum.

 On the southern Broads, steam wherries were used.
 The River Waveney Wherry was 70' x 16' max.

 The mast is pivoted with a large counterbalance weight at the bottom.
 This enables the wherry to lower the mast for passing under bridges.
-The mast can be dropped, the wherry continues forward under its momentum and the mast is raised again on the far side by the crew of two.
+The sail and mast are dropped, the wherry continues forward under its momentum and the mast is raised again on the far side, by the crew of two.
 If there is no wind, or the wherry must be turned or otherwise manoeuvred, quant poles are used to provide the required force.

 A special wherry wheelbarrow was used to unload cargo, e.g. stone, from the wherries.
 It was made from wood and strengthened with iron bands.
 It had no legs, therefore it could be rested on the 11 in planks on the side of the wherry.